Awatovi Ruins: History after abandonment

 Important early work at Awatovi was reported by Jesse Walter Fewkes in 1893–95.
 Extensive archeological excavations were conducted at Awatovi by J. O. Brew of the Peabody Museum in the 1930s.
 Brew's extensive artifact collections and archives are held at the Peabody Museum.
 Most of his excavations have been backfilled.
 "Not all Hopis approved of the Awatovi excavations; Awatovi was forsaken for a reason.
 By the time the Peabody’s initial Department of the Interior permit ran out in 1939, the site, always on tribal land, was directly under Hopi control.
 The tribe chose not to renew the permit.
 The Awatovi Expedition opened during the Great Depression and was closed by a world war and changing circumstances."

-"Because of World War II most of the reports for the Awatovi Expedition were not published until later, but by 1978 eleven reports started to appear.
-A "final" report for the Awatovi Expedition has never been written."“The multidisciplinary project attracted professional and avocational scholars from a wide range of disciplines.
+American archaeologist Richard B. Woodbury, part of the expedition under J. O. Brew, later wrote that "Because of World War II most of the reports for the Awatovi Expedition were not published until later, but by 1978 eleven reports started to appear. published a report on the Awatovi expedition.
+A "final" report for the Awatovi Expedition has never been written."
+Woodbury wrote his dissertation on the stone tool artifacts used by prehistoric Northeastern Arizonans.

+"The multidisciplinary project attracted professional and avocational scholars from a wide range of disciplines.
 Former lawyer Watson Smith was, at the time, an enthusiastic amateur archaeologist.
 He joined the expedition as a volunteer during the 1936 season and became one of its most productive researchers, as well as one of the Southwest’s foremost archaeological scholars.
 In this classic volume [9] of the Peabody Museum Papers series, first published in 1952, Smith reported on the remarkable painted murals found at Awatovi and other Puebloan sites in the underground ceremonial chambers known as kivas.”